sankeerth-th/Predictive-Analysis-of-Online-Discussion-Dynamics-using-Text-Mining/README.md

 - Check the file paths to `database.sqlite` and `GoogleNews-vectors-negative300.bin`.

 ## Contact
-For any queries related to this project, please contact Sai Sankeerth Thallapally at sthllpll@memphis.edu.
+For any queries related to this project, please contact
+- Sai Sankeerth Thallapally at (sthllpll@memphis.edu)
+- Rahul Penchala at (rpnchala@memphis.edu)